aamistan/rollforlanguage-frontend/docs/frontend/landing-page.md

 ## Overview
 > The Landing Page is the entry point of the application and introduces users to the platform’s purpose.
-It features a bold headline, supporting tagline, CTA buttons, and preview sections highlighting platform strengths and RPG features.
+It features a bold headline, supporting tagline, CTA buttons, and preview sections highlighting platform strengths, gameplay features, and RPG character teasers.
 It is wrapped in `MainLayout.vue` and utilizes `ThreeColumnShell.vue` for layout structure.

 ## Location